arkanoid/jsnoid/README.md

 # jsnoid
-Lazy javascript framework for Express web development.
+Lazy javascript framework for Express/Knex with Bootstrap web development.

 ## Disclaimer
 I've wrote this because I'm not a real developer and I'm lazy.
 You shouldn't be using this.
 If you are, you're lazy.